sanglinwei/sanglinwei.github.io/index.md

 I am working on fusing learning and optimization to boost the sustainable power systems.
 [CV](./gh-pages/CV_LinweiSang.pdf)

 ## Recent News
+[Sept.
+2023] Over paper "Online Voltage Regulation of Active Distribution Networks: A Deep Neural Encoding-Decoding Approach" was accepted to IEEE Transactions on Power Systems.

 [May 2023] I start my journey in University of California, Berkeley advised by Prof. [Shmuel S. Oren](https://oren.ieor.berkeley.edu/) from May 4th, 2023.

-[May 2023] Our paper “Encoding Carbon Emission Flow in Energy Management: A Compact Constraint Learning Approach,” was accepted to  IEEE Transactions on Sustain.
-Energy, May, 2023.
+[May 2023] Our paper “Encoding Carbon Emission Flow in Energy Management: A Compact Constraint Learning Approach,” was accepted to IEEE Transactions on Sustainable Energy, May, 2023.

 [Apr.
-2023] Our paper “Conservative Sparse Neural Network Embedded Frequency-Constrained Unit Commitment With Distributed Energy Resources” was accepted to IEEE Trans. on Sustain.
-Energy, Apr.
+2023] Our paper “Conservative Sparse Neural Network Embedded Frequency-Constrained Unit Commitment With Distributed Energy Resources” was accepted to IEEE Transactions on Sustainable Energy, Apr.
 2023.

 ## Selected Papers